-The national search is included in Checkr’s basic report package, which includes SSN trace, sex offender registry search, global watchlist search, and national search.
-The global watchlist search is unavailable as a standalone search.
+National search is included in Checkr’s Basic+ report package.
+National search is unavailable as a standalone search.

-After the candidate consents, Checkr will initiate the search.
+After the candidate signs the authorization form, Checkr starts the search.

-If you've applied for a job and want to know your background check’s status, log in to the Checkr Candidate Portal.
+If you applied for a job and want to know your background check’s status, log in to the Checkr Candidate Portal.